Terminal High Altitude Area Defense (THAAD)

 The Terminal High Altitude Area Defense (THAAD) weapon system is a critical element of the Nation’s Ballistic Missile Defense System, providing a transportable, rapidly deployable ground-based regional missile defense capability to intercept and destroy short, medium, and intermediate-range ballistic missiles in the terminal or final phase of flight.

 Click to enlarge.

 THAAD is designed to intercept threats both inside and outside the Earth's atmosphere providing a critical capability for defense in depth against ballistic missile attacks.
 The system is mobile, rapidly deployable and able to defend military, allied forces, citizen population centers, critical infrastructure and other critical assets anywhere in the world within hours.

 A robust ground-testing program was initiated in 2004.
-Flight testing of the post-Engineering and Manufacturing Development configuration of THAAD began in 2005 and, as of July 2017, THAAD has maintained a 100 percent success rate with 15 successful intercepts in 15 attempts.
+Flight testing of the post-Engineering and Manufacturing Development configuration of THAAD began in 2005.
+The combat-proven system has a 100% success rate in intercept tests – 16 intercepts in 16 tests – since production began.

 - Attitude and axial control

 - Hypergolic, Bi-propellant